Background-Induced Forces from Dark Relics: Summary

 We presented the most general propagators for scalar, fermion and vectors in the presence of a --- possibly polarized --- phase space distribution function.
 The interactions with nucleons are described via a low-energy EFT.
 We carefully derived from a $SU(2)/U(1)$ coset the operators describing the spin-1 dark particles interactions including magnetic moment, ghosts and Goldstone fields.
 As an aside we computed the quantum potential induced by the spin-1 particle coupled to nucleons via a current operator.
 The quantum force is found to be repulsive, consistent with general results.
 In contrast, when the magnetic dipole is included, the resulting force turns out to be attractive.
 These results supersede a previous calculation from \cite{Fichet:2017bng}.

 Focusing on isotropic distributions, we have shown that the background-induced potentials at short distance behave always as $1/r$, irrespective of details of spin, interaction and phase space distribution.
 Furthermore their strength is controlled by a specific moment of the phase space distribution function.
 This is useful since for any given phase space distribution function, computing the first moments readily provides all the small-$r$ potentials.
 It turns out that all computed potentials are attractive, a nontrivial fact given the variety of particles and interactions considered.
 This universal behavior is reminiscent of the emergent long range forces observed in Bose-Einstein condensates \cite{Ferrer:2000hm,Berezhiani:2018oxf} and of the Kohn-Luttinger effect in case of fermions \cite{KL_effect}.
-It would be interesting to prove this effect generally, we leave this as an interesting open question.
+It would be interesting to prove this effect generally, we leave this as an intriguing open question.

-Backgrounds that are at thermal equilibrium induce forces that are exponentially suppressed at long distance, just like their quantum counterpart.
-In contrast, large effects can occur in systems away from equilibrium.
-As an application we consider cosmological relics, focusing on dark species that were relativistic at the decoupling time --- analogously to SM neutrinos.
+{Backgrounds that are at thermal equilibrium induce forces that are exponentially suppressed at distances beyond the Compton wavelength of the exchanged mediator $r \sim \frac{1}{m}$, just like their quantum counterpart.
+In contrast, large effects can occur at distances beyond the Compton wavelength in systems away from equilibrium.
+As an application we consider cosmological relics, focusing on \textit{(i)} dark species that were relativistic at the decoupling time --- analogous to SM neutrinos --- and \textit{(ii)} dark species with virialized distribution --- analogous to, or identified as, cold dark matter. }

-We compute the forces induced by dark relics with Bose-Einstein and Fermi-Dirac-like distribution functions.
+We first consider dark relics that were relativistic at decoupling time (case \textit{(i)}), assuming either Bose-Einstein and Fermi-Dirac-like distribution functions.
 We assume isotropic unpolarized densities with vanishing chemical potential.
 Our results are consistent with previous results in the literature, such as in \cite{Ghosh:2022nzo}, which are typically focused on the neutrino effective Lagrangian.